Chaosbay

 Read More

 Brutal and emotional. (...)
-With "Lonely People" Chaosbay have already presented themselves on a high musical level, now the band continues their journey with a new single. (...)
+With "Lonely People" Chaosbay have already presented themselves on a high musical level, now the band continues their journey with their new single "Y". (...)
 Sonically and playfully, the four exceptional musicians take it up a notch.

 Sonic Perspectives